-6. Any decision refusing the request for an authorization for placing in service of fixed installations shall be duly substantiated by the national safety authority.
+- 5. [...] - 6.
+Any decision refusing the request for an authorization for placing in service of fixed installations shall be duly substantiated by the national safety authority.
 The applicant may, within one month of receipt of the negative decision, submit a request that the national safety authority review its decision.
 The request shall be accompanied by a justification.
 The national safety authority shall have two months from the date of receipt of the request for review to confirm or reverse its decision.
-If the negative decision of a national safety authority is confirmed, the applicant may bring an appeal to the appeal body designated by the relevant Member State under Article 17(3) of Directive .../... [on the safety of the Union rail system].
+If the negative decision of a national safety authority is confirmed, the applicant may bring an appeal to the appeal body designated by the relevant Member State under Article 17(3) of Directive [xx on railway safety].